vosaul/georgewalkley/resources.md

 * Rafael Ramírez & Angela Wilkinson, [Strategic Reframing: The Oxford Scenario Planning Approach](https://amzn.to/2T8W7xl), Oxford: Oxford University Press, 2014
 * Condoleezza Rice & Amy Zegart, [Political Risk: Facing the Threat of Global Insecurity in the Twenty-First Century](https://amzn.to/2HyQT6r), London: Weidenfeld & Nicolson, 2018
 * Philip Sabin, [Simulating War: Studying Conflict Through Simulation Games](https://amzn.to/2SCMAcL), London: Bloomsbury Academic, 2014
+* James Surowiecki, [The Wisdom of Crowds: Why the Many are Smarter Than the Few](https://amzn.to/2QPQsI8), London: Abacus, 2005
+* Philip Tetlock & Dan Gardner, [Superforecasting: The Art and Science of Prediction](https://amzn.to/2MruFHY), London: Random House, 2016
 * Micah Zenko, [Red Team: How to Succeed by Thinking Like the Enemy](https://amzn.to/2BV6Twr), New York: Basic Books, 2015

 ### Journal Articles